Astronaut: Self-funded travelers

 The first person to fly on an entirely privately funded mission was Mike Melvill, piloting SpaceShipOne flight 15P on a suborbital journey, although he was a test pilot employed by Scaled Composites and not an actual paying space tourist.
-Seven others have paid the Russian Space Agency to fly into space:
+Jared Isaacman was the first person to self-fund a mission to orbit, commanding Inspiration4 in 2021.
+Nine others have paid Space Adventures to fly to the International Space Station: